The Basic Idea, in Verse

 - Animal species (or divide into fish, bird, insects, etc.)

-- Non-current gods (Norse, Greek, Roman, Celtic, Egyptian, Sumerian, Babylonian, Lovecraft...)
+- Ancient-world gods (Norse, Greek, Roman, Japanese, Celtic, Egyptian, Sumerian, Babylonian, Lovecraft...)

 - Movie genres (crime, noir, historical, sf, sports, war, western, action, adventure, comedy, drama, fantasy, horror, mystery, romance, thriller)